Code-Institute-Submissions/djmolloy57-proj_book_MayResub/README.md

   The site requires minimum input from the user<br>
     * Visitor/user on entering main site see list books showing book details such as book name, Author, category, how many reviews have been added for the book and a button next to it to view and add review.<br>
     * Within the view and add review page, a book summary is provide and a list of submitted book reviews.
 There an a button to submit a book review.<br>
+    * A user can edit their reviews<br>
     * Other site features to upload Book details and delete existing books.<br>
+    * In mobile view there a text prompt to swipe right for book listing so user can see full listing.
+This text prompt appears where a book category has more than one book<br>

 # Technologies Used
+The website is implemented using the Jinja template engine which allows for the use of Jinja templating logic along with the Flask framework in Python.

+### Technologies:
 * HTML
     * For basic website page structure / markup